SelligentMarketingCloud/MobileSDK-Cordova/README.md

 The plugin has a cordova build hook for Android.
 The hook will rebuild the `ext.postBuildExtras` section of the `build-extras.gradle` file.
 It will add various repositories and settings needed to build the plugin.
 You can customize this file yourself, but it's important to keep the `ext.postBuildExtras` section last.

-All dependency verions of this plugin are preferences that can be customized.
-The preferences are the following: `MULTIDEX_VERSION, APP_COMPAT_VERSION, FIREBASE_VERSION, FIREBASE_JOB_DISPATCHER_VERSION, PLAY_SERVICES_VERSION, GSON_VERSION, METADATA_EXTRACTOR_VERSION`
+All dependency versions of this plugin are preferences that can be customized.
+The preferences are the following: `MULTIDEX_VERSION, APP_COMPAT_VERSION, FIREBASE_VERSION, FIREBASE_JOB_DISPATCHER_VERSION, PLAY_SERVICES_VERSION, PLOT_PROJECTS_VERSION, GSON_VERSION, METADATA_EXTRACTOR_VERSION`

 #### Upgrading the plugin to a new version